 According to Spanish Regulations on NRIT Law, approved by Royal Decree 1776/2004 and the Order dated 17 December 2010, a refund for the amount withheld in excess of any applicable DTC-reduced rate can be obtained from the relevant Spanish tax authorities.
-To pursue the refund claim, the non-Spanish Holder is required to file: (i) the corresponding Spanish Tax Form (currently, Form 210); (ii) the certificate of tax residence and or equivalent document referred to above, (iii) a certificate from us stating that Spanish NRIT was withheld with respect to such non-Spanish Holder and (iv) documentary evidence of the bank account in which the excess amount withheld should be paid.
+To pursue the refund claim, the non-Spanish Holder is required to file: (i) the corresponding Spanish Tax Form (currently, Form 210); (ii) the certificate of tax residence and or equivalent document referred to above, (iii) a certificate from us stating that Spanish NRIT was withheld with respect to such Non-Spanish Shareholder and (iv) documentary evidence of the bank account in which the excess amount withheld should be paid.

-For further details, prospective Holders should consult their tax advisors.
+For further details, prospective shareholders should consult their tax advisors.

-Dividends distributed to non-resident investors qualified as foreign REITs
+Dividends distributed to Non-Spanish Shareholders qualified as foreign REITs

-Dividends paid to non-resident investors that are qualifying foreign REITs may be exempt from withholding tax under the SOCIMI Regime.
+Dividends paid to Non-Spanish Shareholders that are qualifying foreign REITs may be exempt from withholding tax under the SOCIMI Regime.